susam/gitpr/README.md

 <!-- :: \pagebreak -->

 ### Amend Last Commit
 This is an optional step to rework on the last commit.
 After commiting some work, one may realize that some files need to be modified or the commit message needs to updated.

-         E---F     (TOPIC-BRANCH)
+         E---F---G  (TOPIC-BRANCH)
         /
     A---B---C---D   (master)

 Git allows us to pick the last commit, modify the changes made in that commit including the commit message, and reapply the changes along with modifications as a new commit that replaces the last commit.

-         E---F'    (TOPIC-BRANCH)
+         E---F---G' (TOPIC-BRANCH)
         /
     A---B---C---D   (master)

 To do so, first rework on the files and make the necessary changes.
 Then add, remove, move, or rename files to stage them for commiting.
 Finally,